NRCan-IETS-CE-O-HBC/HTAP/doc/HTAP-input-and-output.md

 <a name="options-definition"></a>
 ### The HOT2000.options file
 Most of HTAP’s data are stored in the .options file.
-The option file contains a list of attributes that HTAP can edit within HOT2000 input (.h2k) file.
+The option file contains a list of attributes that HTAP can edit within HOT2000 input (.h2k) files.
+The HOT2000 input files are XML format files.
 An excerpt from the HOT2000.options file follows:

          !-----------------------------------------------------------------------
          !
 Photovoltaics